 On May 3, Times reporters Michael Cooper and Julie Bosman

 Oddly enough, both Clinton and Obama have said they support single-payer.
 And at a campaign event in Connecticut, Clinton was asked by a Yale medical student if she would sign a single-payer healthcare bill.
 According to the student, Clinton said “yes” and shook the student’s hand.
-Obama explicitly said in a 2003 speech before the AFL-CIO, “I happen to be a proponent of a single payer health care program.”
+Obama explicitly said in a 2003 speech before the AFL-CIO

 On May 4, a Times editorial introduced new disclosure standards for McCain, based on his age.
 It said McCain has a “larger duty than usual to provide detailed, timely disclosure about his health” because he “is 71 years old, a survivor of an aggressive form of skin cancer.
 If elected, he would be the oldest man to become president.”
 The piece also called for his millionaire wife to publicly release her separate tax forms although most of her tax information is already available on Mr. McCain’s Senate financial disclosure forms, submitted on an annual basis.
 These forms are available on opensecrets.com and show the sources of Mrs. McCain’s income, although it does not show the exact amount earned from those sources.

 In his Monday statement strategist Salter said McCain staffers told the Times McCain’s health records would be released on May 23, but the paper chose to ignore that information.